Antonio-Iijima/alvin/README.md

 ### What is $\text{Alvin}$?

-$\text{Alvin}$ is recursive, self-extensible metaprogramming language.
+$\text{Alvin}$ is a self-extensible metaprogramming language.
 The initial idea for this project can be credited to the implementation of $\text{Lisp}$ outlined in the essay *The Roots of Lisp*.
 It was developed in large part over the course of __CSCI 370: Programming Languages__ under Dr. Saverio Perugini.

 ### Basic Syntax